How Is Child Support Calculated if I’m a Business Owner?

 - Operating costs

 - Delivery costs

 - Benefits and bonuses paid out

 - Repair costs

 - Taxes were taken out on the front end

 There may be others as well, and if you have any concern that you might have forgotten something, you should consult with a tax expert.

 It’s Your Responsibility

 Most every court system in the world will require that the business owner prove their income for determining child support.
-That means that it is up to you as the entrepreneur to figure out how much you are making and where it all comes from and then document that in such a way that you can prove it in court.
-If the court is not satisfied with the documentation provided, they may require further proof from you or may simply ask that you pay more child support in case you are earning more than you presented.
+It is up to you, as the entrepreneur, to figure out how much you are making and where it comes from.
+Then, document it in such a way that you can prove it in court.
+If the court is not satisfied with the documentation you provided, it may require further proof from you or increase your child support payments.

 It’s best to present your tax records and income as honestly as possible.
-This will not only ensure the most accurate child support calculation for you, but it also helps to avoid auditing and other invasive and embarrassing procedures in the future.
+This will not only ensure the most accurate child support calculation but also helps to avoid auditing and other invasive procedures in the future.